-Many of us have a first aid kit in our bathroom cabinets for emergency situations.
-But have you thought what you'll do to provide first aid for dogs?
-Having a simple first aid kit for the dog is a first step, but there several things you need to know in case of a dog emergency.
+Many have a first aid kit in bathroom cabinets for emergencies but have you thought what you'll do to provide first aid for dogs?
+Having a pet first aid kit is just the first step, and there several things you need to know for using the kit and first aid techniques in case of a dog emergency.

 Table of Contents

 - The Guide to First Aid for Dogs

 The key to providing first aid to dogs is to save time before professionals arrive.
 If the dog is choking or got poisoned, you cannot be searching for items or advice online while your dog is grasping for breath, bleeding, is in pain or worse.
 However, no first aid for dogs done by yourself at home should be a substitute for proper veterinary care.

 To monitor your dog’s health, you need to know what is normal.
 While all dogs differ as individuals, the data below is a good reference point for canine vitals.
 It would be best to copy it down and leave this information as a small pamphlet in your dog's first aid kit.

 Breaths Per Minute (Respiration Rate)